i18next/i18next-parser/README.md

   pluralSeparator: '_',
   // Plural separator used in your translation keys
   // If you want to use plain english keys, separators such as `_` might conflict.
 You might want to set `pluralSeparator` to a different string that does not occur in your keys.
+  // If you don't want to generate keys for plurals (for example, in case you are using ICU format), set `pluralSeparator: false`.

   input: undefined,
   // An array of globs that describe where to look for source files